mitja/llamatunnel/README.md

 | Open ports with Dynamic DNS | Easy to set up, no need for a VPN | you need to open ports on your router, needs additional security measures in your network, could be blocked by your internet service provider |
 | Outbound tunnel to a gateway service on the internet | no need to open ports on your home network, can be shared with friends without handing out VPN access to your network, you can authenticate/authorize outside of your network | you need a service on the internet |

-An outbound tunnel is a great compromise between security, convenience, and shareability.
+An outbound tunnel is a good compromise between security, convenience, and shareability.

 [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) is just one of many services you can use for outbound tunnels.
-The benefit is that it's free if you already have a domain you can use for this.
+The benefit is that it's free if you already have a domain you can use for this purpose.
 The main drawbacks of Cloudflare Tunnels are the complex setup, and some limitations of the service.

-Also, it would be more secure to perform pre-authentication of API clients and users outside of your network.
+It would be more secure to perform pre-authentication of API clients and users outside of your network.
 Cloudflare supports this with the Zero Trust Access service, but this can get quite expensive.

 ### Why Do You Install cloudflared as CLI Tool?

-I use cloudflared as cli tool for administrative tasks and not run them in the docker container defined in docker-compose.yaml.
-This way, I don't need to make the admin credentials available to the cloudflared service.
+I use cloudflared as cli tool for administrative tasks and don't run them in the docker container defined in docker-compose.yaml.
+This way, I don't need to make my Cloudflare admin credentials available to the cloudflared service.

 ### What if I have a Firewall?